ARINC-IA/CSMIM/README.md

 [ARINC Cabin Systems Subcommittee](https://aviation-ia.sae-itc.com/subcommittees/cabin-systems-subcommittee).
 Every ARINC member company can become active in the Cabin Systems Subcommittee and join the CSMIM working group.

+## How to contact us?

+We maintain a [group email](mailto:arinc853-csmim@mailman.sae-itc.org), where you can reach out to the complete working group.
+Feel free to approach us.